Tessie: Dropkick Murphys version

 The second "Tessie"—which featured backing vocals from Red Sox players Johnny Damon, Bronson Arroyo, and Lenny DiNardo, Red Sox Vice President of Public Affairs Dr. Charles Steinberg; and Boston Herald sportswriter Jeff Horrigan (who co-wrote the new lyrics with the Dropkick Murphys)—has become a theme song for the Red Sox and tells the story of the Royal Rooters singing the original "Tessie".

 The song is featured in the soundtrack to the 2005 movie, Fever Pitch, and is the song used in the closing credits to the VHS and DVD review of the 2004 World Series, a video that was produced by Major League Baseball Productions.
-The video game MVP Baseball 2005 features the song.
+The video game MVP Baseball 2005 features the song; while Dropkick Murphys vocalist Ken Casey was unaware of how it appeared in the soundtrack, he appreciated its role in "gaining us some new younger fans around the country that may not have been previously aware of its connection to baseball and the Red Sox."

 In addition to "Tessie", the EP includes "Fields of Athenry", "Nut Rocker" (an instrumental rock version of the Boston Bruins theme song), "The Burden" as performed live on WBCN, "Tessie (Old Timey Baseball Version)" in which the song is accompanied primarily by a ballpark organ, as well as a music video for "Tessie."
 Proceeds from the sale of the EP went to benefit the Red Sox Foundation. ("Nut Rocker" inspired "Nutty" by The Ventures, which was long associated with the Boston Bruins hockey team, as it was the theme song for Bruins telecasts on WSBK-TV.)

 "Tessie" is the second of three songs played after every Red Sox win at Fenway Park, the first being "Dirty Water" by The Standells.
 The third is "Joy to the World" by Three Dog Night.

 Trot Nixon used "Tessie" as his at-bat intro music when he played for the Red Sox.

 "Tessie" was played at the end of regulation, prior to the start of overtime during the National Hockey League's 2010 Winter Classic at Fenway Park.

 A synthesized version of "Tessie" is used by Red Sox ticketing, as the signal a customer has been selected from the team's virtual waiting room to purchase tickets during busy periods.

 The Dropkick Murphys tell this version of the story in the liner notes of their album The Warrior's Code:

 We recorded this song in June 2004 and after giving it to the Red Sox told anyone that would listen that this song would guarantee a World Series victory.
 Obviously no one listened to us or took us seriously.
 We were three outs away from elimination in game 4 at the hands of the Yankees and receiving death threats from friends, family, & strangers telling us to stay away from the Red Sox and any other Boston sports team and get out of town.
 Luckily for us things turned around for the Red Sox and the rest is history.